A previous post looked at the now-demolished South Slocan schoolhouse.

 Several other businesses existed in South Slocan that we have little info on, namely a laundry, a meat market, and a barber shop.

-I don’t know where the laundry stood, but it is included in the 1910 civic directory with Hong Bing as proprietor.
+The laundry is included in the 1910 civic directory with Hong Bing as proprietor.
 On the 1911 census, Jim Lee, 44, and Lee Sing, 24, are listed as laundrymen.
 Lee Sing is also listed as the laundry’s proprietor in the 1918 and 1919 directories but he’s no longer there as of the 1921 census.
 I don’t know if he was the same Lee Sing who ran the Savoy Cafe in Trail in the 1920s, but the timing fits.

 As for the meat market, I suspect it was in an existing store but don’t know which.
 It had a series of butchers: Robert Watt in 1928, replaced that year by V. Pattulo; A. Gossilen in 1931; and Henry Recknagel, who billed himself as The Sausage King, in 1935.
 The business was known as the Junction Meat Market from at least 1932-35.